 Peanut Allergy Warning.

 I must warn anyone who suspects they have a peanut allergy to stop reading now.
 Then consult your doctor immediately.
 Because all allergies are serious, and beyond the scope of this website.
-However, if you want advice about what to ask your doctor, you can ask in the healthy eating forum.

 3 Reasons for Acidic Peanuts Concerns